-Claim: We should permit only such a functions f_x , that the intersections of the tropical surfaces defined by f_x are always transverse.
+Claim: We should allow only such functions f_x , that the intersections of the tropical surfaces defined by f_x are always transverse.
 That means that the edges in the Newton polytopes of f_x belong to an unimodular lattice.
+This can be given by careful choice of the set of possible bundles (i.e. points in the subdivision of the Newton polytope) to sell and buy.